 Interim regime for aMonitoring of at sea transshipments and transfers

+New para 14 bis.
+For the purpose of this CMM, transshipment means the unloading of all or any fishery resources, including fishery products, on board a fishing vessel onto another vessel, without the fish being recorded as landed, as defined in the FAO Voluntary Guidelines for Transshipment.

 14bis.
 Each CCP shall ensure that vessels flying its flag only undertake transshipments at sea of fishery resources if they have prior authorization from their competent authority.

 Each CCP shall ensure that vessels flying its flag only undertake transshipments at sea of fishery resources, with other vessels included on the SIOFA Record of Authorised Vessels.